 AI and machine-learning algorithms can process real-time financial data incredibly quickly – far faster than any human – and can make smart decisions based on this analysis.
 That helps your firm to spot the patterns, opportunities, issues and areas of concern in clients’ cashflow statements, financial reports and forecasts.

-Smart AI-driven apps can even help your clients to get more proactive, by prioritising their most important debts, creating action lists and automating their credit control function.
+Smart AI-driven apps, such as Fluidly, can even help your clients to get more proactive, by prioritising their most important debts, creating action lists and automating their credit control function.